OSGConnect/connectbook/FsurfRemote/AnonymizeImages.md

 [title]: - "Anonymizing Images"

-The `Fsurf` tool is *not* HIPPA compliant.
-(HIPPA, the Health Insurance Portability and Accountability Act, is a federal law written to protect personal medical information.)
-Therefore images must be anonymized and deidentified before they are uploaded to OSG servers.
+In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by fsurf.
+Images can be anonymized and deidentified before they are uploaded to OSG servers as described in this article on anonymizing images.

 You can use a local `FreeSurfer` installation to prepare your scans.
 First, on your local machine import into FreeSurfer your image by running